Office of Planning and Budget: 1967–1976

 In 1967, the constitutional reform approved in the plebiscite of November 27, 1966 came into effect.
 Article 230 of the new Constitution.
 This established: "There will be a Planning and Budget Office that will report directly to the Presidency of the Republic.
 It will be directed by a Commission made up of representatives of the Ministers related to development and by a Director appointed by the President of the Republic who will preside over it".

 1976–1985

 In the civic-military dictatorship, by the so-called Institutional Act No. 3 (articles 3 and 4), of September 1, 1976, the Planning, Coordination and Dissemination Secretariat was created, replacing the Office of Planning and Budget.

 1985–present

 With the restoration of institutional normality, on March 1, 1985, the Planning Secretary was null and void.
 Decree No. 96/985 organized and established its tasks, objectives, and organizational structure.

 Functions

-The Oficce of Planning and Budget advises the Executive Power on:
+The Office of Planning and Budget advises the Executive Power on: